cloudoperators/juno/packages/config/README.md

 ## ESLint

-This package provides also a temporary ESLint configuration specifically for TypeScript to be used across multiple packages in a monorepo setup.
+This package provides also ESLint configuration specifically for TypeScript to be used across multiple packages in a monorepo setup.

 ## Usage

-You can use this configuration as a starting point in any package or app within your monorepo using TurboRepo.
+You can use this configuration as a starting point in any package or app within our project using TurboRepo.

 ```javascript
 packages / package - a / src / tsconfig.json